The Best Drum Machines in 2019 under $500

 Starting with the sound, the DrumBrute offers 17 true analog fully polyphonic sounds.
 The instruments are two kicks, a snare, clap, rim/claves, closed and open hat, high and low tom, cymbal/reverse cymbal, maracas/tambourine, and a Zap.
 The 17 drum and percussion sounds are spread over 12 channels committed to velocity-sensitive pads (five of which host two tones).
 There are 64 patterns in 4 banks of 16 patterns each, and each mode can be up to 64 steps.
 Also, the unique performance effects and a modern step sequencer will get you to make your pattern groovy, natural and funky.

 In case you are wondering how to transfer this big machine, the DrumBrute has a solid metal casing with sturdy wood panels that give a nice vintage look as well as a well trustworthy build.
 DrumBrute also has MIDI in and out ports, and a USB connection which can be used to customize and edit settings and patterns using Arturia’s free MIDI Control Center software.

 Conclusion: If you like classic drum machine sounds, then the DrumBrute by Arturia is a choice to purchase.
-It is way under our budget of 500 dollars and with a manufacturer such as Arturia, it leaves no doubt that is a great drum machine to make beats and rhythms like a pro while spending a few.
+It is way under our budget of 500 dollars and with a manufacturer such as Arturia, it leaves no doubt that there are still great drum machines to make beats and rhythms like a profesional without breaking the budget.

 You probably already know the Roland TR 808, the TR 08 is a detailed and faithful replica of this legendary drum machine used by musicians such as Marvin Gaye, Daft Punk and Jeff Miles.